MarkusThill/MarkusThill.github.io/_posts/2024-03-01-fibonacci-closed.md

 # 2. Determing the inverse Z-Transform of a special Transfer Function

-In order to transfer back our transfer function in Eq. \eqref{eq:partialfrac} back into the time domain, we have to find a suitable inverse transformation for an expression of the type
+To transfer our transfer function in Eq. \eqref{eq:partialfrac} back into the time domain, we have to find a suitable inverse transformation for an expression of the type

 $$
 \begin{align}